UWPCE-PythonCert/PythonCertDevel/_sources/exercises/index.rst.txt

     mailroom-oo.rst

-Lesson 10: Introduction to Functional Programming
+Lesson 10: Catch up
 -------------------------------------------------

-It's no time to catch up on everything you haven't quite finished.
-IN particular, you should finish a nice complete, fully tested, object oriented mailroom.
+It's now time to catch up on everything you haven't quite finished.
+In particular, you should finish object oriented mailroom that is fully complete and unit tested.

 Py220: Advanced Python